openebs/openebs/k8s/upgrades/1.0.0-1.1.0/README.md

   $ kubectl get pods -n openebs -l openebs.io/version=1.1.0-RC2
   ```

-  The above command should show that the control plane componets are upgrade.
+  The above command should show that the control plane components are upgrade.
   The output should look like below:
   ```sh
   NAME                                           READY   STATUS    RESTARTS   AGE